BryanRej/Home-Network/README.md

 <h1>Home Network</h1>

 <h2>Description</h2>
 This project uses a Cisco packet tracer environment to build a basic functional home network with configured devices.
+I limit the number of devices that can be used on the network, set up a guest network, enable MAC address filtering, and implement custom wireless configurations for the network.
 <br />